a part of Des Moines University’s Rural Iowa Provider Education program

 - Complete the Rural Medicine Educational Pathway curriculum

-- Attend the Saturday morning lectures and meetings (described above)
+- Attend the Saturday lectures and meetings (described above)

 How to apply

-Any student, upon acceptance into the Physical Therapy program, is eligible to apply to the Rural Medicine Educational Pathway program.
-One scholarship will be awarded annually to a student within the RMEP program.
-It will be awarded as a full-tuition scholarship and will be renewable for each year of the program.
+Any student, upon acceptance into the Doctor of Physical Therapy program, is eligible to apply to the Rural Medicine Educational Pathway program.
+One full tuition scholarship or two half-tuition scholarships will be awarded annually to DPT students within the RMEP program.
+Scholarships are renewable for each year of the program.

 The application will be made available to accepted students in the winter prior to matriculation.
 Applications will be reviewed as they are submitted and decisions provided within 4-6 weeks.
 If you are awarded a Rural Medicine Educational Pathway scholarship, you must execute the Des Moines University Rural Medicine Educational Pathway scholarship agreement.